Warsaw to London for just £60 with Flixbus

 At the border between Poland and Germany, you will have your documents checked.
 The German Border Police board the bus.

-And then we were pushing it, so the planned stops were NOT taken.
+The planned stops were NOT taken.
 We stopped to fill up with gas, just once, then just made quick stops at Lodz, Berlin, Hanover, Bielefeld, Duisburg, Eindhoven and Antwerp.

 So, make sure you have enough water and snacks to sustain you for 21 hours until you reach the ferry in Calais.